Modes

 - Still host one single feature-rich viewer if you desire.

-name which is dynamically transformed into a
+A mode configuration has a route name which is dynamically transformed into a

 viewer route on initialization of the application.
 Modes that are available to a